sorrel/minimal-mistakes/_pages/about.md

 author_profile: false

 toc: true
-toc_label: "Gardeners"
+toc_label: "About Heidi"
 toc_icon: "tree"
 ---
-**Leaf & Seed** was founded by Heidi Hurwood in 2014, to provide RHS Qualified and knowledgeable gardening services in the West Sussex area.
+**Leaf & Seed** was founded by Heidi Hurwood in 2014, to provide RHS Qualified and knowledgeable gardening services.

-## Heidi Hurwood
+## Heidi's Gardening Work
-{% include figure image_path="/assets/images/general/about_heidi2.png" alt="Heidi gardening" caption="" %}{: .align-right}
+{% include figure image_path="/assets/images/general/about_heidi3.jpg" alt="Heidi in a garden" caption="" %}{: .align-right}
-Heidi has been gardening for sixteen years, starting with her own allotment in the early 2000s followed by several years volunteering at Ryton Garden Organic before gardening professionally.

-I have been a professional gardener for six years, gaining a wealth of experience in the many gardens I have cared for, with a particular focus on pruning.
-Every garden is different with:
- * a huge variety of plants
- * different aspects and shading
- * varied soil types/nutrient requirements
+I have been gardening for most of my life and have had my own business since 2014.

+I have always had an interest in wildlife and the natural world - in making things grow and flourish.
+Beyond gardening as a career I tended allotments for many years where I've produce fruit, vegetables, cutting garden flowers and pollinator friendly plants.

+My gardening passions are for wildlife, herbaceous perennials and an organic approach to every aspect of plant care.
+Alongside gaining practical experience, beginning as a volunteer at Garden Organic in the Midlands over ten years ago, I have also studied and passed a multiple RHS qualifications.

+I take pride in all the gardens I work in and get great satisfaction working alongside and liaising with my clients so they get the very best from their gardens.I have been praised for my plant knowledge, reliability and enthusiasm.I am happiest when I am planting up an area, caring for it afterwards and watching the plants grow and thrive under my care.

 Every client has their own ideas about how they would like me to care for their garden and I enjoy working with them to translate this into horticultural success.
 I liaise closely with my clients and have been praised for my plant knowledge, reliability and general interest.